 With many people, especially in professional work environments, working from home, a video interview is almost standard in COVID-19.
 Some suggestions to prepare for video interviews include

-- Deciding on what to wear: Professional attire for men and women is absolutely necessary
+- Deciding on what to wear: Professional attire for men and women is absolutely necessary.
+Wear professional attire not just from the waist up.
+It will help you feel confident and avoid any snafu if your camera happens to move.

 - Control nervous or fidgeting behavior.
 One of the common things I find people do is rocking back and forth in their chair